5 Commando (Democratic Republic of the Congo): Military coup and ousting of Tshombe

-5 Commando became highly efficient in working with the ANC Congolese troops and they cleared eastern Congo of Simba rebels and almost captured Che Guevara in his camp, forcing him to escape to Tanzania, but these victories came at a political cost.
-On 13 October 1965, Congolese President Joseph Kasa-Vubu relieved Prime Minister Tshombe of his duties and replaced him with Évariste Kimba, considering Tshombe as being too ambitious and very unpopular in the country and within neighboring African states.
-Mobutu shortly thereafter removed both President Kasavubu and Prime Minister Kimba in a coup, appointing himself as president.
-Tshombe had been a friend of, and protector to, 5 and 6 Commando and his ousting immediately caused uncertainty and insecurity within 5 Commando.
+5 Commando became highly efficient in working with the ANC troops and they cleared eastern Congo of Simba rebels.
+They almost captured Che Guevara in his camp, forcing him to escape to Tanzania, but these victories came at a political cost.
+On 13 October 1965, Congolese President Joseph Kasa-Vubu relieved Prime Minister Tshombe of his duties and replaced him with Évariste Kimba, considering Tshombe too ambitious and too unpopular both in the country and in neighboring African states.
+Mobutu shortly thereafter removed both President Kasavubu and Prime Minister Kimba in a coup, appointing himself President.
+Tshombe had been a friend of, and protector to, 5 and 6 Commando, so his ousting immediately caused uncertainty and insecurity within 5 Commando.
 Jerry Puren left the Congo with Tshombe for exile in Belgium.
 Mike Hoare and Alistair Wicks did not renew their contracts and left the Congo.
 John Peters, then commanding officer of 5 Commando, continued to pledge his—and the unit's—loyalty to the government and continued operations in southern Congo.